-Stir the powder into scrambled eggs or tofu, dust over the top of poached eggs, or add to omelettes.
-The mild earthy taste is an ideal partner.
+Stir some turmeric powder into scrambled eggs or tofu, dust it over the top of poached eggs, or add it to omelettes.

 How about tossing your roasted root vegetables with a little turmeric powder just before serving?

 A dash of turmeric powder is the perfect addition to homemade soups, especially if you’re feeling under the weather and need a soothing ingredient to help your body heal.

 Handpicked content: Carrot, ginger and turmeric soup